 The Association shall provide each owner with an itemised invoice detailing all receipts and expenditure 6 monthly in arrears.
-This invoice will be produced and dispatched to owners within 1 months of the end of 6 month period and will provide a detailed financial breakdown of charges made and a description of activities and works carried out which have been charged for.
+We will aim to produce and dispatch invoices within 1 month of the end of the previous 6 month period and will provide a detailed financial breakdown of charges made and a description of activities and works carried out which have been charged for.